 Seven Dragons or is it eight? - Victory Plaza, Athol.
 Don't go there.

 McDonalds - Route 2A and Daniel Shays Highway.
 What can we say?
 Eat in or take out.
 Need a burger for a buck?
 Or a chicken sandwich for the same price?
 Go here.
 Cheapest eat in the region short of the Orange Food Pantry - where the food is free.

 New England Sea Food Restaurant - Near the State Police Barracks Upper Common, Athol.
-The only seafood restaurant that features theme weeks like "Mexican" and "Southwest" cuisine.
+Fresh and fast.
 Eat here if you like fish or fried and your friend wants something else.

 High Tides Seafood Restaurant and Seasonal Ice Cream Bar - Barre/Petersham town line on Route 122.
 Host John Flagg has opened a full-featured seafood restaurant with meals featuring ample portions of fresh seafood, reasonable prices and a deft touch in the kitchen.
-The sandwich menu is all seafood oriented, baked or fried, but includes three burgers and a foot long hot dog.
-High Tides is open for lunch and dinner, Thursdays through Sundays.
-Beverage choices include bottled beers, draft beers, house wines by the glass and mixed drinks.
 Flagg has enlarged the former Karen's Country Pantry into a very welcome addition to the area's dining choices.
 Hours: 11 a.m. to 10 p.m. - noon to 9 p.m. on Sundays

 Quabbin Woods - sit down here for a family friendly menu right here on Barre Road.
 When the flag is out, it's open.
 Weekend breakfast is a big draw.